 Kill Media Server: This option stops the media server process to reduce overheating, thus increasing performance and battery life.
 Click on it.

-Boost Scheduler: Schedule when boost should automatically clean RAM.
-Select from predefined time range from 30 minutes to 24 hours.
+Boost Scheduler: Schedule when boost should automatically clean your device RAM.
+Select from predefined time range from 10 minutes to 24 hours.

-Disable debugging: This option improves performance by disabling logging and read/write debugging operations.
+Disable debugging: This option improves device performance by disabling logging and read/write debugging operations.
 Enable this option.

 Kernel panic: This option enables/disables kernel panic time out.
+Kernel panic allows the utilization of kernel fail-safe mechanism when the kernel becomes unstable.
 Leave this option to its defaults.

-Allow Higher YouTube Resolution: This option enables higher resolution videos in YouTube.
+Allow Higher YouTube Resolution: This option enables high resolution videos on YouTube even if your device does not have an high-end display.
 For low-processing mobiles, this option should be disabled for better performance.

 CPU Info: This section displays online CPUs, Governors etc.

-Governor Tuner: This option tunes online governor based on three different modes.
+Governor Tuner: This option tweaks your current governor for best performance based on three different modes.
 Select the one that best suits your needs.

 Battery Information: This section displays battery health, level, state, temperature, voltage etc.